jstych/zapier-style-guide/_posts/TLDR.md

 ## Voice and Tone

+Zapier's voice is:

+- Encouraging but not pushy
+- Helpful but not domineering
+- Relaxed but not indifferent
+- Sharp but not cocky
+- Fun but not campy
+- Clever but not crude

 ## Writing Tips

 1. **Write Like You Talk.** Close your eyes and imagine and imagine saying this to someone, face-to-face.
 Be conversational.
 Ask questions.
 Use contractions.
 Read your work out-loud before you publish it.